Premiership of Keir Starmer: China

 In July 2024 Starmer pledged to take a tougher approach to China on human rights and security issues, including China's support for Russia during the Russian invasion of Ukraine.
 In November 2024, Starmer met Chinese leader Xi Jinping at the G20 summit in Rio de Janeiro and told him he wanted to build a 'consistent, durable, respectful' relationship with China.

+In November 2025, MI5 issued a rare espionage alert to UK parliamentarians, warning that Chinese intelligence services are using LinkedIn to target and recruit individuals with access to sensitive information.

+In December 2025, Starmer redefined Britain's approach to China, advocating for a "pragmatic" economic relationship while explicitly acknowledging that China poses genuine "national security threats".
+Critics, however, argue this approach risks downplaying human rights abuses and security threats for economic gain.